 ZDM has developed a system for the capturing and tracking of customer complaints, from the point where the complaint is recorded by the Customer Care centre, referred to specific individuals to deal with and closed out when finally dealt with.
 The system is called SIZA and records the time from when the complaint was lodged until the issue has been successfully completed.
 Response time to consumer complaints and the time it takes to deal with issues are therefore measured and can be reported on.
-Figures 8.2 a,b,c provide a view of system functionality.
+Figures 12.11 provide a view of system functionality.